ArneGockeln/qtstarter/README.md

 3. In `CMakeLists.txt` on line 26 and following set the variables to your needs.

-4. Again run `./build.sh release` in your app root directory but with parameter `release`:
+4. Again run `./build.sh` in your app root directory but with parameter `release`:

 ```
 $ ./build.sh release
 ```

-Now there is a bundle `AppName.app` in the build folder ready to ship.
+When finished there is a bundle `AppName.app` in the build folder ready to ship.

 ## Test
 Tested with the following environment: